irshadka17/irshadka17.github.io/index.md

 Additionally, I manage significant operational responsibilities at the beamline, which include:

-Preparing and documenting monthly and yearly beamline reports.
+-Preparing and documenting monthly and yearly beamline reports.

-Conducting technical evaluations of research proposals.
+-Conducting technical evaluations of research proposals.

-Overseeing the periodic maintenance of beamline facilities.
+-Overseeing the periodic maintenance of beamline facilities.

 My expertise in both the technical execution of complex experiments and the operational management of a major scientific facility makes me a versatile and valuable asset to any research team.